mozilla/ichnaea/docs/api/search.rst

 ~~~~~~~~~~~

 radio
     The type of radio network.
-One of `gsm`, `umts`, `lte` or `cdma`.
+One of `gsm`, `umts` or `lte`.

 mcc
     The mobile country code.
-For CMDA networks it is not defined.
-    If the device is a combined GSM/CDMA phone, the GSM mobile country
-    code might be available and used for the CDMA network.

 mnc
-    The mobile network code or the system id for CDMA networks.
+    The mobile network code.

 lac
     The location area code for GSM and WCDMA networks.
 The tracking area
     code for LTE networks.
-The network id for CDMA networks.

 cid
     The cell id or cell identity.
-The base station id for CDMA networks.

 psc
     The primary scrambling code for WCDMA and physical cell id for LTE.